Area 51 Alienstock: Everything you need to know about the weekend's extraterrestrial events

 How to watch it all unfold

 If you prefer to watch the craziness from your own couch, lots of individuals are promising to livestream the event.
-We'll keep an eye out to see if any of them succeed.
+Here are a couple of working streams.

-For now, it's best to keep an eye on social media.
-Twitter has some fun memes and jokes going already.
+And keep an eye on social media, of course.
+Twitter has some fun memes and jokes going.

 Originally posted Sept.
-19 at 1:04 p.m.
-PT and will be updated as news comes in.
+19 and will be updated as news comes in.

-Discuss: Area 51 raid, Alienstock and the weekend's other ET madness explained
+Discuss: Area 51 raid, Alienstock, Naruto running and how to watch it all live

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.